6 Benefits and Reasons Why Golf is Good for You

 Golf Is Good for Business

-There’s a reason why the current president of the United States makes him a billionaire businessman.
-He comes as someone considered one the best golfers to ever assume the presidency.
+There’s a reason why the current president of the United States, who is also a billionaire businessman, is also considered one the best golfers to ever assume the presidency.

-Golf facilitates negotiation such that businesses imply negotiation.
-The economy exists as a mutualistic ecosystem of buyers and sellers that is based on compromise.
+Golf facilitates negotiation.
+Businesses are fed by negotiation.
+The economy is a mutualistic ecosystem of buyers and sellers that is based on compromise.
 Money doesn’t work unless both sides meet each other halfway.
 If an imbalance occurs, both sides experience loss.

-Also, the beautiful scenery of the golf course and the meditative, therapeutic act of hitting a golf ball provides the environmental balance needed for compromise.
-Notably, multiple world wars miraculously prevented its uprise over a game of golf.
+The beautiful scenery of the golf course and the meditative, therapeutic act of hitting a golf ball can provide the environmental balance needed for compromise.
+Multiple world wars have probably been prevented over a game of golf.

-The only traditional business activity that doesn’t dovetail perfectly with golf through alcohol drinking.
+The only traditional business activity that doesn’t dovetail perfectly with golf is drinking alcohol.
 Don’t believe us?
 Try sinking a put after killing a 6-pack.
 Or, try driving a golf cart after downing 3 martinis.

 But, it’s not just financial matters that can be resolved.
-Personal business can also be brought up.
-There comes no better activity for bonding with your stubborn father-in-law than a round of 18 at the local country club.
+Personal business can also be addressed.
+There is no better activity for bonding with your stubborn father-in-law than a round of 18 at the local country club.

 Or, if you have slightly more ambitious goals, try proposing to your partner on a golf course in Hawaii.
-Marriage appears as a kind of negotiation that promotes love and union.
+Marriage is a kind of negotiation that promotes love and union.
 Surrounded by the backdrop of pristine beaches and palm trees, we can’t imagine your significant other will say no.

 Golf Allows you to Drive a Golf Cart